EndoEU/Sam-Studybud/README.md

 # StudyBud

 A django web application that resulted from online course -> [Youtube - Python Django 7 Hour Course](https://youtu.be/PtQiiknWUcI).
 This video is a excellent resource for learning the django web framework and I highly recommend looking into it.
-[Studybud website](https://sam-studybud.herokuapp.com/)
+[Studybud website](https://sam-studybud.herokuapp.com/).
+Please note the website might be off for a while until I find time to fix it.

 ### Cloning the repository